jrief/django-formset/README.md

 rejected by the backend application.
 For instance, the `clean()`- and/or `clean_FIELDNAME()`-methods may complain about values using some kind of internal logic.

-Those serverside errors are sent back to the client and shown nearby the offending fields without having to re-render the complete page.
+Those serverside errors are sent back to the client and shown nearby the rejected fields without having to re-render the complete page.
 On success, a given page is loaded (or another alternative action is performed).